DUE TO COVID 19 I AM CURRENTLY CONDUCTING SESSIONS VIA VIDEO AND PHONE CALLS.

 Vast experience of counselling clients with:

-Anxiety, Depression, Bereavement, Relationship Issues, Low Self Esteem, Childhood Issues
+Anxiety, Depression, Loss, Relationship Issues, Low Self Esteem, Childhood Trauma

-Self-Awareness, Addictions, Phobias, Anger Management, ADHD, Autistic Spectrum Disorders.
+Identity, Addictions, Commitment, attachment issues, Parenting Techniques and Skills, Anger Management, ADHD, Autistic Spectrum Disorders.

 British Association for Counselling & Psychotherapy